Tuesday, August 18, 2009

 First, the most important appliance in your house now has it's own power system.

 Second, you absolutely maximize the energy collected by your photovoltaic array.
-No going back into the grid along with all the other grid tie systems to deliver power at a time of abundance.
-No transmission losses from acres of PV arrays in the middle of nowhere providing electricity to loads a thousand miles away.
-Your producing the energy at the point source of use.
-Your system is efficiently matched to operate the load plus the extra needed to run the load when the sun goes down.
+No transmission losses from acres of PV arrays in the middle of nowhere providing electricity to loads a hundred miles away.
+Your producing and using the the electricity you need at the source of its consumption.
+Your system is efficiently matched to operate the load it was intended to displace and provide stored energy to run that load when the sun goes down.
 With a little oversizing you can add an auxillary circuit big enough to run your TV as well.
 Now you the two most important appliances in your home running on solar power, lol.

 Finally, you have effectively used solar energy to reduce "base load".
-Each refrigerator negates a small amount of necessary capacity, therefore reducing the need for more power plants.
-The solar refrigeration system is a micro power station that becomes part of a large decentralized energy infrastructure that maximizes the benefit of the solar infrastructure you are capitalizing.
+Each solar refrigerator negates a small amount of necessary base load capacity, therefore reducing the need for more power plants.
+The solar refrigeration system is a micro power plant that becomes part of a large decentralized energy infrastructure that maximizes the benefit of the solar infrastructure you are capitalizing.

-I have built numberous solar powered refrigation system by simply cobbling together parts from various over the counter suppliers.
-Why can't General Electric build a couple hundred million state of the art solar refrigerators for distribution thru utility companies as part of a decentralized energy infrastructure stategy rather than a couple hundred AP1000 nuclear reactors to continue building up an inefficient centralized energy infrastructure.
+Why can't General Electric build a couple hundred million state of the art solar refrigerators as part of a decentralized energy infrastructure stategy rather than a couple hundred AP1000 nuclear reactors to continue adding to an inefficient centralized energy infrastructure.
+This strategy also puts a lot more people to work and the energy savings goes into consumers pockets to help stimulate local economies.

 Post a Comment